 Be sweet on berries and cherries.
 Berries — especially dark ones such as blackberries, blueberries and cherries — are a rich source of anthocyanins and other flavonoids that may boost memory function.
 Enjoy a handful of berries for a snack, mixed into cereal or baked into an antioxidant-rich dessert.
 You can reap these benefits from fresh, frozen or dried berries and cherries.

 Get adequate omega-3 fatty acids.
-Essential for good brain health, omega-3 fatty acids, docosahexaenoic acid, or DHA, in particular, may help improve memory in healthy young adults.
-Seafood, algae and fatty fish — including salmon, bluefin tuna, sardines and herring — are some of the best sources of omega-3 fatty acids.
-Substitute fish for meat a couple times each week to get a healthy dose.
+Essential for good brain health, omega-3 fatty acids, docosahexaenoic acid, or DHA, in particular, may help improve memory.
+Seafood, algae and fatty fish — including salmon, bluefin tuna, sardines and herring — are some of the best sources of the omega-3 fatty acid, DHA.
+Substitute fish for other meats once or twice a week to get a healthy dose.
 Grill, bake or broil fish for ultimate flavor and nutrition.
 Try salmon tacos with red cabbage slaw, snack on sardines or enjoy seared tuna on salad greens for dinner.
-If you don't eat fish, discuss other food options and supplementation with your doctor or registered dietitian nutritionist.
-You can get omega-3 fatty acids from fish oil, seaweed or microalgae supplements.
+If you don't eat fish, discuss other food options or supplementation with your doctor or registered dietitian nutritionist.
+You can get DHA omega-3 fatty acids from fish oil, seaweed or microalgae supplements.